PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 The Squiz coding standard includes a sniff that will check each JavaScript file using [JavaScript Lint](http://www.javascriptlint.com/), a tool that checks all your JavaScript source code for common mistakes without actually running the script or opening the web page.
 Use the `jsl_path` configuration option to tell the JavaScript Lint sniff where to find the tool.

     $ phpcs --config-set jsl_path /path/to/jsl

-### Setting the Path to the Google Closure Linter
-The Squiz coding standard includes a sniff that will check each file using the [Google Closure Linter](http://code.google.com/p/closure-linter/), an open source JavaScript style checker from Google.
-Use the `gjslint_path` configuration option to tell the Google Closure Linter sniff where to find the tool.

-    $ phpcs --config-set gjslint_path /path/to/gjslint

 ## Zend Coding Standard Configuration Options
 ### Setting the Path to the Zend Code Analyzer